 Their story is similar to the Burns in terms of why they chose to live abroad.
-Basically, they were a family that was tired of waiting for the right time to travel, the right time to experience things, enough money to do it all, and tired of waiting for the pieces to fall together so they took action to make it happen.
+They were a family that was tired of waiting for the right time to travel, the right time to experience things, enough money to do it all, and tired of waiting for the pieces to fall together, so they took action to make it happen.

 In Feb.
-2011 they moved their family of four to Guangzhou China.
-With two small children (1 & 3 at the time) there were many things that they were unsure of but they knew one thing for sure and that was that they wanted to go on adventures with their children and experience the world as a family.
+2011, they moved their family of four to Guangzhou, China.
+With two small children (1 & 3 at the time), there were many things that they were unsure of, but they knew one thing for sure: they wanted to go on adventures with their children and experience the world as a family.
 They have made some amazing friends and have had some unforgettable experiences together.

-Mom says that the ability to give her her older child the opportunity to learn Mandarin and experience a culture at such a young age has been both fun and exciting.
-Now both of their children speak Mandarin and their almost 5 year old is fluent.
-Mom told me a funny story; Their 2 yr old son has learned potty training “split pant” style and she just thinks it’s hilarious watching him flip back and forth.
+Mom says the ability to give her older child the opportunity to learn Mandarin and experience a culture at such a young age has been fun and exciting.
+Now both of their children speak Mandarin, and their almost five-year-old is fluent.
+Mom told me a funny story; Their 2 yr old son has learned potty training “split pant” style, and she thinks it’s hilarious watching him flip back and forth.

 Dad of the family is a web designer and asked his U.S. company if he could work remotely.
-Something that before they never would have dreamed of asking.
-Mom of the family completed an online TESOL certificate before moving to China so that she could teach English while living abroad.
-While living in China they lived on $16 a day per person….much cheaper than their U.S. cost of living.
+Something that before they would never have dreamed of asking.
+The Mom of the family completed an online TESOL certificate before moving to China to teach English while living abroad.
+While living in China, they lived on $16 a day per person….much cheaper than their U.S. cost of living.
 They have also spent a month in Thailand and hope to experience more of Southeast Asia while we can.
-Check out their story at www.internationalcravings.com

 5- Man vs. Debt, The Bakers

 - Type of travel: Expats living in one place.